MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 - Windows Server 2008

-**For test or small production environments:** You can use computers that run Windows 10, Windows 8.1, Windows 8, and Windows 7 with Service Pack 1 in test environments and in small production environments.
+**For test or small production environments:** You can use computers that run Windows 10, Windows 8.1, and Windows 7 with Service Pack 1 in test environments and in small production environments.
 There is a limit of 20 concurrent connections for client operating systems, but in small environments, the agent randomization setting should minimize any chance of more than 20 agents connecting at one time.

 Ensure that you have the following available before you run the wizard to set up the processor.